Mounjaro Side Effects

 Does Mounjaro have worse side effects than Ozempic?

 Not necessarily.
 Everyone responds differently to different treatments.
-If you are wondering about whether to switch from Ozempic to Mounjaro, they can provide advice suited to your personal health needs.
+If you are wondering about whether to switch from Ozempic to Mounjaro, your doctor can provide advice suited to your personal health needs.